Achalasia in Children

-The LES (lower esophageal sphincter) also doesn’t work well.
+The lower esophageal sphincter (LES) also doesn’t work well.
 The LES is the muscle at the bottom of the esophagus, where it joins the stomach.
 With achalasia, the LES gets narrow and tight.
 Food does not pass into the stomach as it should.
 Over time, food and liquid can collect in the esophagus.

 In some cases, there may be a family history of achalasia.

 Achalasia happens because of problems with the nerve cells in the esophageal muscles.
-Experts don’t know what causes these abnormalities.
+Experts don’t know what causes these problems.
 In children, achalasia is often linked with other conditions.
 These include adrenal glucocorticoid deficiency, Allgrove syndrome, and Down syndrome.

 What are the symptoms of achalasia in a child?

 Symptoms often start slowly and get worse over time.
 They may look like symptoms of other disorders.
 Make sure your child sees their healthcare provider for a diagnosis.
-The following are common symptoms of achalasia:
+These are common symptoms of achalasia: